abbaslab-va/AbbasCentral/README.md

 * 'outcome' - an outcome character array found in config.ini
 * 'trialType' - a trial type found in config.ini
 * 'eos' - a boolean that if true, aligns to the end of a state rather than the start

+### Other methods

+`noiseRemoved = remove_noisy_periods(obj, rawData, event, varargin)`

+This function will return a matrix where time points corresponding to periods that have been removed prior to kilosorting will be marked with NaN.

+**OUTPUT:**
+* noiseRemoved - an NxT matrix with the same dimensions as rawData, with rows corresponding to neurons or trials, and T corresponding to time points in the chosen bin width.

+**INPUT:**
+* rawData - the output of a function like bin_neuron, ppc, cwt_power, etc. that return a matrix of trialized binned data.
+* event - an event string listed in config.ini

+***optional name/value pairs:***
+* 'edges' - 1x2 vector distance from event on either side in seconds
+* 'binWidth' - the size of the bins in ms
+* 'offset' - a number that defines the offset from the alignment you wish to center around.
+* 'outcome' - an outcome character array found in config.ini
+* 'trialType' - a trial type found in config.ini

 # ExpManager Class